Ons Jabeur: 2022: Two major finals and world No. 2

 Jabeur started her season at the Sydney International.
 She defeated Astra Sharma in the first round and Petra Kvitová in the second round before losing to Anett Kontaveit in the quarterfinals.
 She subsequently withdrew from the Australian Open due to a back injury sustained in the Sydney tournament.
-In February, Jabeur played the Dubai Championships where she defeated former world number 2 Vera Zvonareva and Jessica Pegula before falling to former No. 1, Simona Halep in the quarterfinals.
-She then entered the Qatar Open.
+In February, Jabeur played the Dubai Championships, where she defeated former world No. 2, Vera Zvonareva and Jessica Pegula, before falling to former No. 1, Simona Halep in the quarterfinals.
+She then entered the Qatar Ladies Open.
 After a first round bye, she defeated Aliaksandra Sasnovich and Tereza Martincová before falling to Kontaveit again in the quarterfinals.

 At the Indian Wells Open, Jabeur received a bye into the second round where she was upset by Daria Saville in three sets.
 She reached the fourth round at the Miami Open, falling to 2022 Australian Open finalist Danielle Collins in straight sets.
 Jabeur reached her first final of the year at the Charleston Open, where she fell to Belinda Bencic in three sets.
 In Stuttgart, she was defeated by Paula Badosa in the quarterfinals.
-Seeded eighth at the Madrid Open, the world No. 10 reached her first WTA 1000 final, besting Belinda Bencic and Simona Halep, before defeating Ekaterina Alexandrova in the semifinals to become the first Arab and first African player to reach a final at this level.
+Seeded eighth at the Madrid Open, the world No. 10 reached her first WTA 1000 final, besting Belinda Bencic and Simona Halep, before defeating Ekaterina Alexandrova in the semifinals to become the first Arab player to reach a final at this level.
 She defeated Jessica Pegula in the final to become the first African player to win a WTA 1000 title, the ninth different winner at the Madrid Open and the 38th different winner in a WTA 1000 tournament (since 2009).

 At the Italian Open, she reached her second consecutive WTA 1000 final, defeating Sorana Cîrstea, Ajla Tomljanović, Yulia Putintseva, and fourth seed Maria Sakkari, before saving a match point in the semifinals against Daria Kasatkina for her 11th straight win.
 In the final, she lost to Iga Świątek in straight sets.
-By reaching final at the Italian Open, Jabeur set a career-high ranking of world No. 6, on 16 May 2022.
+By reaching the final at the Italian Open, Jabeur set a career-high ranking of world No. 6, on 16 May 2022.
 After having an excellent clay-court season, she then participated in the French Open, where she drew Magda Linette in the first round.
 She was shockingly defeated by Linette, after having a set and a break lead in the second set.
 Despite this, she reached a career-high ranking of world No. 4, on 6 June 2022, following the conclusion of the tournament.